-💻 How to setup your Mac as a developer
+💻 Setup your Mac as a developer

 My simple yet powerful and beautiful macOS configuration as a developer: terminal, fonts, code editor, screenshot app.